 This is because of the possibility that the individual may have some sensitivity to smells and could base whether or not they like you on the smell of your perfume.
 It could also be very irritating and cause the child to have a temper tantrum or meltdown for what seems to be no apparent reason.

 Treatment for olfactory dysfunction, like other sensory processing disorders, may include work with an occupational therapist developing a sensory diet and environmental modifications.
+It also could mean working with a behaviorist to decrease inappropriate social behaviors that often occur as a result of this disorder.

 Some additional pages you may find helpful: